Secret-key-based physical layer security for feedback-aided unsourced random access: Proposed SURA Scheme

-where \(F(\cdot)\) maps each entry of its input vector to \(0\) if it is negative, and to \(1\) otherwise, producing a vector of the same length as its input.
+where \(F(\cdot)\) maps each entry of its input vector to \(0\) if it is negative and to \(1\) otherwise, producing a vector of the same length as its input.
 The \(i\)th user then encodes its secret key \(\mathbf{s}_i\) using a systematic \((n_s, S)\) low-density parity-check (LDPC) code.
-Owing to the systematic structure of the code, the length-\(n_s\) codeword can be partitioned into two disjoint segments of lengths \(S\) and \(n_s - S\).
-Specifically, the first segment corresponds directly to the secret key \(\mathbf{s}_i\), while the second segment, \(\tilde{\mathbf{s}}_i \in \{0,1\}^{n_s - S}\), comprises the parity bits generated via the LDPC parity-check matrix.
+Owing to the systematic structure of the code, the resulting length-\(n_s\) codeword can be partitioned into two disjoint parts of lengths \(S\) and \(n_s - S\).
+Specifically, the first part, the systematic part, corresponds directly to the secret key \(\mathbf{s}_i\), while the second part, \(\tilde{\mathbf{s}}_i \in \{0,1\}^{n_s - S}\), contains the parity bits generated via the LDPC parity-check matrix.

-In the considered protocol only the parity subvector $\tilde{\mathbf{s}}_i$ is transmitted.
-This choice is motivated by the presence of {side information} at the legitimate receiver (an a priori estimate of the original key obtained from \(\hat{\mathbf{y}}_i\) in \eqref{Eq_est_yi}), which enables the receiver to perform {syndrome-based reconciliation} (Slepian–Wolf decoding) to recover $\mathbf{s}_i$.
+In the considered protocol, only the parity subvector $\tilde{\mathbf{s}}_i$ is transmitted, while the systematic part $\mathbf{s}_i$ is not directly included in the transmit signal.
+This choice is motivated by the presence of side information at the legitimate receiver (an \textit{a priori} estimate of $\mathbf{s}_i$ obtained from \(\hat{\mathbf{y}}_i\) in \eqref{Eq_est_yi}), which enables the receiver to perform {syndrome-based reconciliation} (Slepian–Wolf decoding) to recover $\mathbf{s}_i$.
 Transmitting only the parity (syndrome) reduces the information leaked to the Eve, while still allowing reliable recovery at the intended receiver.
-The parity bits $\tilde{\mathbf{s}}_i$ are modulated using binary phase-shift keying (BPSK), mapping $0\mapsto+\sqrt{P_k}$ and $1\mapsto-\sqrt{P_k}$, yielding
+To generate the key segment of the transmit signal, the parity bits $\tilde{\mathbf{s}}_i$ are modulated using binary phase-shift keying (BPSK), mapping $0\mapsto+\sqrt{P_k}$ and $1\mapsto-\sqrt{P_k}$, yielding the transmitted signal in the key segment as

-where \(P_k\) is the per-channel-use power of the parity part.
-To enhance the secrecy of the key, the \(i\)th user generates an artificial noise vector using the private observation in \eqref{eeq_yi_norm} as
+where \(P_k\) is the per-channel-use power of the key segment.